RULEBOOK

 3.4 - Car Control

-- Drivers are expected to maintain reasonable control of their cars at all times (with the exception of being involved in on-track incidents).
+• Drivers are expected to maintain reasonable control of their cars at all times, except when involved in on-track incidents.

-- Drivers are expected to remain on the proper racing surface at all times, and should not intentionally drive in the grass, on any access roads, or any other parts of the track that aren't normally used to race on.
+• Drivers must remain on the proper racing surface at all times, and should not intentionally drive on grass, access roads, or any part of the track not normally used for racing.

-- Drivers are not to swerve back and forth, brake check, or any other action while under green flag racing conditions in attempt to slow down other cars.
+• Drivers may not swerve, brake check, or perform any action under green flag conditions intended to slow other cars.

-- Drivers are expected to avoid any contact under cautions.
-Running into other cars during cautions and causing damage, whether intentional or not, may be subject to penalty.
+• Drivers are expected to avoid contact under cautions.
+Running into other cars during cautions, whether intentional or not, may result in penalties.

-- If a driver spins or crashes, it is their responsibility to return onto the track in the correct direction in a safe manner, without putting other cars in danger of receiving damage.
+• If a driver spins or crashes, they are responsible for safely returning to the track in the correct direction without endangering other cars.

 3.5 - Passing Etiquette

-- We understand that this is short track racing and bumping or contact is going happen on occasion, however there is a certain etiquette that is expected from all drivers to ensure a clean race.
+• This is a short track racing league, and we understand that bumping and contacts will happen on occasion.
+However there is a certain etiquette that is expected from all drivers to ensure a clean race.

 3.6 - Cautions/Incidents